oicr-ibc/heliotrope/README.md

 Manual Installation
 -------------------

+If you don't want to use Vagrant and VirtualBox, you can install Heliotrope manually, but it is a little more work.
 First, install the dependencies (node.js, MongoDB, Perl, and a Java runtime).
-Check out Heliotrope using:
+Then you can check out Heliotrope using:

 ```shell
 $ git clone git@github.com:oicr-ibc/heliotrope.git